nursahketene/coding101/DayOne/DayOneScript.md

 Open up your Visual Studio Code and open index.html

-Lets add some more paragraphs under the paragraph that we already have
+Let's add some more paragraphs under the paragraph that we already have

 ```html
 <p>Talented is the talent agency for experienced developers and designers.
 We’re here to find the most interesting companies and projects for you.